 Founded in 2005 under the leadership of Michael Steinhardt and the late William Davidson, the Areivim Philanthropic Group is a unique consortium of major North American philanthropists committed to developing and supporting transformational projects.
 Areivim works to significantly impact the next generation of Jews through formal and experiential Jewish, Hebrew, and Israel education.

 Our partners meet several times a year to identify the challenges of our time and brainstorm how they, as dedicated philanthropists, can develop and support projects to enhance Jewish life in North America.
-Currently, there are three active Working Groups focusing on the areas of Jewish Part-time Education, Jewish Early Childhood Education, and the Potential of the Synagogue.
-Previous Working Groups explored the fields of Israel Engagement, Modern Hebrew Language, Israel Branding and Advocacy, and others.
+Areivim Working Groups have focused on the areas of Jewish Part-time Education, Jewish Early Childhood Education, the Potential of the Synagogue, Israel Engagement, Modern Hebrew Language, Israel Branding and Advocacy, and others.
 Once a project is launched as a result of the efforts of a particular Working Group, group members help transition the project to the next level.
 Each Partner can be involved in as many groups as desired.
 With Working Groups engaged with academic advisors and consultants to help achieve our goals, Areivim has enjoyed a successful track record of creating transformative projects.

 For example, the Areivim Philanthropic Group dreamed up Hebrew Public: Charter Schools for Global Citizens, the Israeli Scouts Atid program, and the Hebrew at Camp/Kayitz Kef Hebrew Language Immersion Program in Day Camps.

 Hebrew Public started with one school in 2009 and now has 15 across the country.